 “I hope I don’t embarrass myself in front of my colleagues”

 Worrying can stop you from enjoying your life, and savouring the present moment.
 So how can you reduce the time spent worrying?
 The simple answer is to stop doing it!
 Easier said than done, I hear you say, and you’re right.
-But by identifying and labelling them as “unimportant” (because they don’t lead you anywhere constructive) and then making a conscious and consistent effort to dismiss them, you’ll begin to form a habit of letting go of these stressful thoughts.
+But by consciously identifying and then labelling worrying thoughts as “unimportant” (because they don’t lead you anywhere constructive) and then making a conscious and consistent effort to dismiss them, you’ll begin to form a habit of letting go of these stressful thinking patterns.
 This in turn allows you to be free to enjoy whatever you’re doing in the moment.

 Worrying isn’t planning